-WASHINGTON, DC – Below are comments from Claire M. Sylvia, a partner at whistleblower law firm Phillips & Cohen LLP, regarding today’s Supreme Court decision on State Farm v.
+WASHINGTON, DC, December 6, 2016 – Below are comments from Claire M. Sylvia, a partner at whistleblower law firm Phillips & Cohen LLP, regarding today’s Supreme Court decision on State Farm v.
 United States ex rel.
 Rigsby.

 Ms. Sylvia has extensive experience representing whistleblowers in qui tam cases.
 As an expert on the False Claims Act and whistleblower cases, she has testified before Congress and the California legislature and co-teaches a course at Berkeley Law on whistleblower law and policy.
 She is the author of a major treatise on the False Claims Act and its qui tam (whistleblower) provisions, “The False Claims Act: Fraud Against the Government,” which is used as a reference by judges and attorneys for qui tam cases.